 The Randomized Weapons Screening Program began during the 2022-23 school year and is supported by a team of security and BCPS law enforcement personnel.
-In addition, we also expanded our screening program to our athletics events to ensure a safe and secure environment.
+In addition, we also expanded screening initiatives to various athletics events as part of our comprehensive approach to maintaining a safe and secure environment.